Watkin Roberts: Biography

-In 1912, Roberts was suffering from a prolonged bout of "enteric fever," so he was sent home to Wales to recuperate.
+In 1912, Roberts was suffering from a prolonged bout of enteric fever, so he was sent home to Wales to recuperate.
 While there he attended the 1914 Keswick Convention.
 There he met an English woman, Gladys Wescott Dobson, who also had a heart for overseas Christian missionary work.
 After much prayer, Roberts and Gladys were married at Thoburn Methodist Episcopal Church on 8 March 1915 in Kolkata, India.
-In 1931 she wrote 4 verses to the hymn "Wounded for Me" by her friend Rev. W.G.
+In 1931 she wrote four verses to the hymn "Wounded for Me" by her friend Rev. W.G.
 Ovens, which was published in Golden Bells.

-Roberts did not learn of the fruit of his five days with the Hmars until 1956, 46 years after his missionary activity.
-In 1956, one of his original convert's son, Rochunga Podiate was studying at Wheaton College.
-Rochunga learned that Watkins Roberts was living in Toronto, Canada and made a special effort to meet Roberts and was able to report to him that the work Roberts had done among the Hmar tribe was flourishing.
-Watkins was then 70 years old.

 Roberts was from the Welsh Calvinist Methodist Church also called the Presbyterian Church of Wales.
 He established churches on Presbyterian principles, though they had no denominational attachment.
 He called his mission the Thadou-Kuki Mission, which in 1919 was renamed the North-East India General Mission.
 In 1924 Roberts visited the United States and received considerable financial support from there.
 Due to local believers aspirations to spread the Gospel to Burma, the organization was renamed again in 1930 to Indo-Burma Pioneer Mission.

 It was not to last though.
 The British Colonial authorities saw Roberts as a troublemaker who ignored the comity system in which mission organizations were assigned designated geographic regions where they were to be the sole Christian church.
 For having stayed overnight in Hmar homes where he also ate their food, British authorities expelled Roberts from India.
 Roberts returned home to Wales, his hopes and dreams shattered.
 He had no idea what would become of the seed he had planted.

 He eventually wound up in Canada, helping lead the Canadian arm of the Regions Beyond Missionary Union.
+Roberts did not learn of the fruit of his five days with the Hmars until 1956, 46 years after his missionary activity.
+In 1956, one of his original convert's son, Rochunga Pudaite, was studying at Wheaton College and translating the Bible into the Hmar language.
+Rochunga learned that Watkins Roberts was living in Toronto, Canada and made a special effort to meet Roberts and was able to report to him that the work Roberts had done among the Hmar tribe was flourishing.
+Watkins was then 70 years old.

-Roberts stepped aside as chair of that organization in 1957 and died on 20 April 1969.
-His wife Gladys Westcott Roberts died in Toronto in 1983.
+Roberts remained as chair of the Regions Beyond Missionary Union until 1957.
+He died on 20 April 1969.
+He was survived by his wife, along with their son and daughter.
+Gladys Roberts died in Toronto in 1983.

+Movie

+In 1981 the feature length film Beyond the Next Mountain was released, produced by J.D.
+Kenneth Bliss.
+It begins with Roberts' initial missions work in India.
+It continues with the subsequent events among the Hmar tribe and the family of Chawnga, one of his initial converts.
+It shows how the Gospel of John changed the course of history for this tribe of headhunters.
+The film includes Roberts' meeting Chawnga's son Rochunga Pudaite who was translating the Bible into their language in Canada, 46 years later.